artturimatias/GLAMpipe-docs/pages/01.home/01.terminology/docs.md

 ### Different ways of making transformations

 #### Spreadsheet editing

-Spreadsheet editing is the easiest way for non-programmers to transform data.
-However, this approach has several problems:
+Often GLAMs work with spreadsheets to manipulate collection data.
+Although spreadsheet editing is the easiest way for non-programmers to transform data, this approach has several problems:

-- requires lot of work
+- it requires lot of work
 - complex processing is tricky
 - multiple values per cell are not really multiple values
-- can not operate with files or uploads
+- spreadsheets can not operate with files or uploads
-- repeating process for automatically  with another data set is not possible
+- repeating a process automatically with another data set is not possible

 #### Writing scripts